ggsavin/voting-games/project-book/_build/html/_sources/game-implementation.md

 (game-rewards)=
 ### Rewards

-Reward designing to try to shape behavior and outcomes is very hard, and can usally lead to unintended behavior that still optimizes *cite* (look at inverse RL paper for these citations, use the upside-down helicopter picture)
+Reward shaping in RL (to bias towards certain desired behaviors) is very hard, and can usally lead to unintended results.
 The following object is the default reward structure for the game, and it was based on reward structures found in other Werewolf focused papers {cite}`Brandizzi2021RLupusCT, Velikov2021-vt`.